Murdo-C/captainmurdo.github.io/reading.md

 ---

 ## 2023
-*5 books completed*
+*6 books completed*

 ### Fiction
+- This Time Tomorrow by Emma Straub ⭐️
-- Rabbits by Terry Miles
+- Rabbits by Terry Miles ⭐️
 - Convenience Store Woman by Sayaka Murata
 - The Kaiju Preservation Society by John Scalzi
-- The Mountain in the Sea by Ray Nayler
+- The Mountain in the Sea by Ray Nayler ⭐️

 ### Non-Fiction
 - Atomic Habits by James Clear